cybertraining-dsc/fa20-523-349/project/project.md

 Indy500 is the premier event of the IndyCar series.
 Each year, 33 cars compete on a 2.5-mile oval track for 200 laps.
 The track is split into several sections or timeline.
 E.g., SF/SFP indicate the start and finish line on the track or on the pit lane, respectively.
-A local communication network broadcasts race information to all the teams, following a general data exchange protocol\cite{IndyCar_Understanding_nodate}.
+A local communication network broadcasts race information to all the teams, following a general data exchange protocol\cite{IndyCar_Understanding_nodate}. we aim to predict the leading car in the future through telemetry data generated in real time during the race.
+Given a prediction step $t_p$, and a time point $t_0$ in the game, we predict the following two events: a) Whether the currently leading car continue to lead at time $t_0 + t_p$. b): Which car is the leading car at  time $t_0 + t_p$.

 ## 2. Background Research and Previous Work